rimsey1/docs/pages/connector-authentication/intelliflo_setup_guide.md

 > Note: When creating OAuth credentials you should select **Tenant Client Credentials** for the flow.

-Tenant ID is visibile in Developer Hub under "status" - it's the number after the firm name.
+Tenant ID is visibile in Developer Hub under "status" (the number after the firm name).

 ![Tenant ID location](./images/tenant_id.png)